bbc/tams/docs/adr/0038-improved-storage-management.md

 * Good, because it could avoid confusion over the one-to-many relationship of instances and URLs
 * Good, becuase it more clearly conveys that the client manages the instance, but the service manages the URL
 * Neutral, because it doesn't match the name of the property it affects

+### Option 4a: Duplicaion of Object Instances is managed by the Server

+This option would see client's request duplication of an Object to a new Storage Backend, and for that duplication to be carried out by the Server.

+* Good, because it requires minimal HTTP requests
+* Good, because it ensures the copy is identical to the originating Instance
+* Good, because it allows use of efficient copy mechanisms on storage backends
+* Neutral, because it requires the server to carry out a task beyond processing metadata
+  * Given many object stores support duplication via a single request, it is likely to be more simple and efficient to implement and process than creating multiple pre-signed URLs, verifying Objects have been allocated on a given Storage Backend when registering, etc.
+* Neutral, because it doesn't follow existing patterns for Object upload
+  * Though those patterns are for a subtly different purpose

+### Option 4b: Duplicaion of Object Instances is managed by the Client

+This option would see a similar pattern to the existing one for initial creation of objects used for duplication.
+Clients would request storage allocation, upload the Media Object to that new location, and then register its availability with the server.

+* Good, because it follows existing patterns
+* Neutral, because it only requires the server to carry out metadata management
+  * Though this may require more a complex implementation in practice
+* Bad, because it requires more HTTP requests that Option 4a
+* Bad, because it presents a potential attack vector
+  * A malicious actor could upload a maliciously crafted Object which doesn't match the original for it to be advertised against existing segments
+* Bad, because it prevents the use of efficient object duplication methods present on some object stores